What port does ping work over?

 Traffic Eavesdropping, Man-In-The-Middle.

-Look for conversation about weak ciphers, vulnerabilities like Heartbleed,
+Look for a conversation about weak ciphers, vulnerabilities like Heartbleed,

 Forward Secrecy is a system that uses ephemeral session keys to do the actual encryption of TLS data so that even if the server’s private key were to be compromised, an attacker could not use it to decrypt captured data that had been sent to that server in the past.

 What are your first three steps when securing a Linux server?

 Document the host information.
 User management.
 Generate an SSH key pair.
 Linux SSH daemon configuration.
 Firewalls.
 Account-level security.
 Simple intrusion prevention.
 Intrusion detection.
 Keep your OS up to date.
 Secure BIOS protection.
 Hard disk encryption.
 Lock the boot directory.

 Check for open : Use ‘netstat’ command to view open ports and and corresponding services .

 Enable SELinux : Security-Enhanced Linux (SELinux) is an access control security mechanism provided in the kernel.